marema31/kin/README.md

 All containers with `kin_name` label and without `kin_group` label will be placed in `""` entry of `.Containers`.

 Kin use Golang templating system that provides [more features](https://golang.org/pkg/html/template/).
+Kin also use [Sprig](http://masterminds.github.io/sprig/) library that offer more features to the templating system.

 #### Example using groups
 ```html